Elazar Mayer Preil: Biography

 In 1914 he married Frieda Mann in New York City.
 Their daughter Basya and her husband, Rabbi Pinchas Mordechai Teitz, who became the rabbi of Elizabeth in accordance with Rabbi Preil’s will, founded the Jewish Educational Center.
 Their second daughter, Hannah Gittel, married Rabbi Pesach Raymon, who became the rabbi of New Brunswick, then Highland Park and Edison, NJ; he founded the Moriah yeshiva, which is now named Rabbi Pesach Raymon Yeshiva in his honor.
 David Abramson, the son of their daughter Sarah, is a professor at NYU’s College of Global Health, and the founding director of NYU’s program of population impact, recovery and resilience.
 Their son, Rabbi Dr. Joseph J. Preil, headed the Board of Jewish Education in New York, was a professor at Kean University where he instituted Holocaust Studies for the state of New Jersey, and edited Holocaust Testimonies: European Survivors and American Liberators in New Jersey.

 Rabbi Preil founded two Jewish day schools, one in 1920, the second in 1930.
 The first one lasted three years, the second four years, ending in June 1934, nine months after his death.

 He wrote The Handbook for Jewish Women in 1920.
 He contributed essays and responses to HaMaor, Hamodia, Hapardes, HaPeles, Migdal Torah, Ohel Torah, Shaarei Zion, and Yagdil Torah.
-In 1924 he published K’Savim Nivcharim of his brother, Rabbi Yehoshua Yosef, who passed away twenty-eight years earlier.
+In 1924 he published K’Savim Nivcharim of his brother, Rabbi Yehoshua Yosef, who died twenty-eight years earlier.
 In 1929 he published the first volume of Hama’or, on Halakhah and Aggadah.
 His son-in-law, Rabbi Teitz, and grandson, Rabbi Elazar Mayer Teitz, published the second volume in 1955.
 In 2008, his grandson Rabbi Yaakov Zvi Preil edited Torah novellae in Halakhah and Aggadah in correspondence between Rabbi Preil and his brother-in-law, Rabbi Avraham Nachman Schwartz, and published them in Binat Z’keinim.

 Rabbi Preil died on Erev Sukkot, October 4, 1933.